Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 A. Operating margins and cost control

-The developments in supply chain management are taking place in a logistics market usually characterized by low margins.
+The developments in supply chain management are taking place in a logistics market that usually involves low margins.
 It can be characterized as a buyers’ market, giving shippers and cargo owners an advantage over the sellers of logistical services in price negotiations.
-The logistics tendering practices of (large) shippers add to the pressure on operating margins.
+Logistics service providers are usually price takers.
+The logistics tendering practices of shippers add to the pressure on operating margins.
 The buyer’s market stems from the law of supply and demand where downward pressure on prices is associated with supply increases amid a constant demand.
-The competition in the marketplace exists between sellers (i.e. the logistics service providers), who often must engage in a price war to entice buyers (i.e. shippers) to use their services.
-The resulting low margins force market players such as logistics service providers, terminal operators, shipping lines, and land transport operators to focus on cost control without yielding efficient performance and timely delivery.
+Competition in the marketplace exists between sellers (i.e., the logistics service providers), who often must engage in a price war to entice buyers (i.e., shippers) to use their services.
+The resulting low margins force market players such as logistics service providers, terminal operators, shipping lines, and land transport operators to focus on cost control.

-Although logistics costs differ between corporations, they generally include transportation, labor, storage/inventory, and administrative costs.
-Logistics costs largely depend on the nature of the goods.
-The possibility to achieve a lower cost base can be negatively affected by a broad range of factors such as the volatility of resource and fuel costs and delays caused by complex regulations governing international trade, weather circumstances, or technical problems.
+Although logistics costs differ between corporations, they generally include transportation, labor, storage, inventory carrying, and administrative costs.
+Logistics costs largely depend on the nature of the goods, with bulky goods usually having a higher cost structure.
+The possibility of achieving a lower cost base can be negatively affected by a broad range of factors, such as the volatility of resource and fuel costs and delays caused by complex regulations governing international trade, weather circumstances, or technical problems.
 In general terms, cost control entails specific actions over a variety of operational fields:

-• Optimized use of resources.
+- Optimal use of resources.
 The underuse of key assets, such as conveyances (ships, vehicles) or warehousing facilities, directly affects the cost base and operating margins.
-By optimizing assets utilization market players can improve their business efficiency.
-Efficient asset management also includes a focus on preventative maintenance.
+By optimizing asset utilization, market players can improve their business efficiency since the same asset provides a higher return.

-• An increase in fleet size and service network size to benefit from economies of scale and scope (see container shipping market).
+- Fleet size and service network size increase.
+Convey benefits from economies of scale and scope, particularly in the container shipping market.

-• Using a single integrated platform, accessible to involved parties to avoid time-consuming and inefficient duplication of activities and processes across operations.
+- Single integrated platform.
+An IT platform accessible to involved parties to avoid time-consuming and inefficient duplication of activities and processes across operations.

-• Optimize outsourcing vs. vertical integration.
-In some cases, market players can save costs by outsourcing a portion of their supply chain operations.
+- Outsourcing vs. vertical integration.
+In some cases, cargo owners can save costs by outsourcing some of their supply chain operations.
 In other cases, extending the reach of activities through a vertical integration process can bring higher margins.
-Logistics service providers might use outsourcing to lower their cost base.
-They manage what they can control best to keep costs down and look for low-cost outsourcing for the remaining.
-This outsourcing strategy is not without risk as a corporation might outsource activities which it failed to recognize as value-enhancing.
+Logistics service providers might use outsourcing to lower their cost base, particularly for functions that have limited margins that can be easy to replicate.
+This outsourcing strategy is not without risk, as value-enhancing activities could be outsourced.

-• Improvement in supply chain visibility can result in more efficient planning and lower operating costs by better managing mobile and fixed logistics assets.
-Although there is no way to predict or prevent disruptions in the logistics process, proper supply chain visibility provides insight into such issues.
+- Supply chain visibility.
+Result in more efficient planning and lower operating costs by better managing mobile and fixed logistics assets.
+Although there is no way to predict or prevent disruptions in the logistics process, proper supply chain visibility provides better insight into such issues.
 Using real-time dashboards that refresh data automatically provides supply chain managers and financial executives with the most current and relevant information.

-• For some corporations, logistics costs can be reduced by automation of assets such as vehicles, warehouse management systems, and yard operations.
+- Asset and process automation.
+For some corporations, logistics costs can be reduced by automating assets such as equipment, vehicles, warehouse management systems, and yard operations.
 Regulating, automating, and optimizing manual processes offer opportunities to reduce staff requirements, centralize operations to lower-cost areas, and create a more proactive approach to ensuring customer satisfaction.

 B. Cost leadership and differentiation strategies

-A corporation aiming to achieve competitive advantage by reducing prices is likely to be followed by competitors, with the risk of lower margins across the industry and an inability to reinvest to develop services for the long term.
-Therefore, a low cost or cost leadership strategy requires:
+A corporation aiming to achieve a competitive advantage by reducing prices is likely to be followed by competitors, with the risk of lower margins across the industry and an inability to reinvest to develop services for the long term.
+Therefore, a low-cost or cost leadership strategy requires:

-1. A low-cost base that competitors cannot match.
+- A low-cost base that competitors cannot effectively match.

-2. A market segment in which low price is important.
-Sustaining a low price advantage is challenging and cost leadership is very difficult to achieve.
+- A market segment in which low prices are important.
+Sustaining a low price advantage is challenging, and cost leadership is very difficult to achieve.

 Cost advantages typically emanate from specific competencies driving down costs throughout the value chain, such as economies of scale and scope, market power, buying power, and gaining from operational experience (curve effects).
-It may be possible to substantially reduce operational costs by outsourcing provision or by a careful examination of missing capabilities and competencies in parts of the value chain.
+It may be possible to substantially reduce operational costs by outsourcing provisioning or by carefully examining the missing capabilities and competencies in parts of the value chain.
 A large part of the logistics industry traditionally thrived on low-cost strategies.
 Conventional transport operators function as the last segments in outsourcing, delivering basic services (i.e. trucking) with little room for service differentiation.
 Margins are low and fierce competition combined with the high customer bargaining power prevents these operators from increasing their revenue base.

-1. Uniqueness or improvements in services through R&D or building on the innovative capabilities of the company.
+- Uniqueness or improvements in services.
+Through R&D or by building on the innovative capabilities of the company.

-3. Competency-based approaches in which the company tries to build differentiation based on its competencies that are difficult for competitors to imitate.
+- Competency-based approaches.
+It tries to build differentiation based on its competencies, which are difficult for competitors to imitate.

 Companies in the logistics industry can build sustainable competitive advantage by leveraging their core competencies.
 The prime resources of the company consist of physical assets such as equipment and locations, human resources such as the workforce, management team, experience and training, and organizational resources associated with the corporate culture.
 These need to be transformed into capabilities, often through the diffusion of corporate knowledge across offices.
 In time, new core competencies emerge, representing the fundamental strengths of the corporation.